 Can pets eat Potato?

-Potatoes are starchy tubers sold as russet, red, yellow, and specialty varieties and used in baked, mashed, roasted, and boiled dishes.
-They provide carbohydrates and potassium but are not a core pet nutrient source by themselves.
-Potato dishes are often prepared with butter, milk, cream, cheese, bacon, and seasonings such as garlic or onion powder.
-These additions can make the dish much richer than plain cooked potato.
-Fried forms and salty toppings add further risk.
-Raw green or sprouted potatoes are a separate concern because they can contain higher solanine levels and should be avoided.
-Cooked plain flesh is lower risk when portioned carefully.
-Texture should be soft for easier chewing.
-For pets, use small plain fully cooked potato pieces only and avoid raw, green, sprouted, fried, or heavily seasoned preparations.
+Small plain fully cooked potato pieces are safe.
+Avoid raw, green, sprouted, fried, and heavily seasoned preparations.
+Raw or sprouted potatoes can contain higher solanine levels.
+Potatoes are starchy tubers sold as russet, red, yellow, and specialty varieties used in baked, mashed, roasted, and boiled dishes.
+They provide carbohydrates and potassium.
+Potato dishes are often prepared with butter, milk, cream, cheese, bacon, and seasonings like garlic or onion powder, making dishes much richer than plain cooked potato.
+Fried forms, salty toppings, and heavily seasoned sauces add further risk.
+Green or sprouted potatoes should be trimmed or discarded.

 P